ASC Theatre Camp

 Q: How much does Camp cost?

-• Tuition for ASCTC 2023 is $3900.
+• Tuition for ASCTC 2025 is $3950 per session.

 • Tuition covers everything campers need from the moment they arrive in Staunton, including lodging, meals, and show tickets.

-Q: Do you offer financial aid?
+Q: Do you offer financial aid or scholarships?

 • Yes.
-ASC and our generous donors make it possible for us to offer financial aid, making the ASCTC experience more open to more campers.
+ASC and our generous donors make it possible for us to offer Financial Aid, making the ASCTC experience more open to more campers.
 Accepted campers will receive a link to apply for financial aid in their acceptance email.

 • All applicants will have access to a number of opportunities, including two flexible funds: